-WHEN AND WHERE TO FILE?
+2 WHEN AND WHERE TO FILE?

-File Form 511 by the 15th day of the 4th month following the close of the tax year or period, or as otherwise instructed by the Comptroller.
+File Form 510 by the 15th day of the 4th month following the close of the tax year or period.
 The return must be filed with the Comptroller of Maryland, Revenue Administration Division, 110 Carroll Street, Annapolis, Maryland 21411-0001.